What are the tax consequences of an “early” withdrawal?

 You may be required to pay UBTI (Unrelated Business Taxable Income) or UFDI (Unrelated Debt-Financed Income ) taxes if you use your IRA to invest or cover expenses for certain types of businesses or business activities.
 UBTI taxes may apply to you if you have investments in an LP or an LLC.
 It also may apply if your investments within your tax-advantaged account contain debt financing and has net income over $1000, or you wish to file for a net operating loss (NOL).
 For more information on the types of investments that may “trigger” a UBIT payment, you can consult the IRS’s guide to Unrelated Business Income.

-You may also reach out to IRA Services if you have any questions: as your custodian it is our responsibility to help you understand IRS regulations, although we may not give you advice on how to manage your accounts.
+You may also reach out to Forge Trust if you have any questions: as your custodian it is our responsibility to help you understand IRS regulations, although we may not give you advice on how to manage your accounts.

 UDFI taxes are a subcategory of UBIT, and are triggered when an IRA acquires a debt as part of a real estate purchase transaction.